artemmukhin/Crocodile/README.md

 # Crocodile
-Party game for 2-10 people
+Party game (2-10 people) for Android written in C# and Xamarin.